 Fidelity Management & Research Company

 “Boston College gave me the confidence to compete with anyone,” Peter Lynch said of his undergraduate experience.
 Lynch transformed the world of investing as the portfolio manager of the Magellan Fund at Fidelity Investments, where he now serves as vice chairman.
 As a philanthropist, Lynch focuses on transforming lives.
 A founder and officer of The Lynch Foundation, his philanthropic focus has been on education, Catholic organizations, cultural initiatives and healthcare.
-At BC, the Lynch family has provided crucial support to signature initiatives of the Lynch School of Education and the Carroll School of Management.
+At BC, the Lynch family has provided crucial support to signature initiatives of the Lynch School of Education and Human Development and the Carroll School of Management.